digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-3-5-compound-ifs.rst

 |CodingEx| **Coding Exercise**

-   Explore how && and || are used with numbers in the ``TestNum`` program.
+   Explore how && and || are used with numbers in the ``E03ScoreRange`` program.
 Try different values for score like -10 and 110 in the code below.